Spanish protectorate in Morocco: Formation

 In March 1905, the German Kaiser, Wilhelm II, visited Tangier, a city of international character in northern Morocco.
 There he loudly touted Germany's economic interests in Morocco and assured the Sultan of financial assistance in the event of a threat to Moroccan independence.
 At Wilhelm's urging, Sultan Abd el Aziz called for an international conference.
-The final act of the Algeciras Conference (7 April 1906) created the State Bank of Morocco, guaranteed the attending powers equal commercial rights in Morocco and created a native Moroccan police force led by French and Spanish officers.
+The final act of the Algeciras Conference (7 April 1906) created the State Bank of Morocco, guaranteed the attending powers equal commercial rights in Morocco and created a native Moroccan police force led by French and Spanish officers.However it ultimately saw the Powers call Germany’s bluff when all other involved powers than Austria-Hungary sided with France either overtly (Russia) or otherwise (Great Britain, Spain, Italy) having negotiated in the previous decades various alliances or informal agreements with the Quai d’Orsay.

-The final Spanish zone of influence consisted of a northern strip and a southern strip centred on Cape Juby.
+The final Spanish zone of influence consisted of a northern strip and a southern strip centered on Cape Juby.
 The consideration of the southern strip as part of the protectorate back in 1912 eventually gave Morocco a solid legal claim to the territory in the 1950s.
 While the sparsely populated Cape Juby was administered as a single entity with Spanish Sahara, the northern territories were administered, separately, as a Spanish protectorate with its capital at Tetuán.

-The Protectorate system was established in 1912.
+The Protectorate system was established in 1912 by the Treaty of Fes after a second Moroccan Crisis caused by the German gunboat Panther’s visit to Agadir in 1911 sparked a confrontation with France.
 The Islamic legal system of qadis was formally maintained.

 Rif War

-Following the First World War, the Republic of the Rif, led by the guerrilla leader Abd el-Krim, was a breakaway state that existed from 1921 to 1926 in the Rif region, when it was subdued and dissolved by joint expedition of the Spanish Army of Africa and French forces during the Rif War.
+Since the beginning of the protectorates the French and Spanish had been in a tough struggle to maintain the fiction of colonial rule in the mountainous interior, and from the time of the First World War, the Republic of the Rif, led by the guerrilla leader Abd el-Krim, was a breakaway state that existed from 1921 to 1926 in the Rif region, when it was subdued and dissolved by a joint expedition of the Spanish Army of Africa and French forces during the Rif War.

 The Spanish lost more than 13,000 soldiers at Annual in July–August 1921.
-Controversy in Spain over the early conduct in the war was a driving factor behind the military coup by General Miguel Primo de Rivera in 1923 which foreshadowed the Spanish Civil War of 1936–39.
+Controversy in Spain over the early conduct in the war was a driving factor behind the unpopularity of Alfonso XIII, who had urged the attack and had stayed golfing in France when news of the defeat reached him, seeming callous to the loss.
+It led to a politically unstable situation that led to the military coup by General Miguel Primo de Rivera in September of 1923 which despite Primo de Rivera’s abandonista (anti-colonial commitments) position, ultimately defeated the Riffian revolt when Abd El-Krim’s attack on the French zone in 1925 allowed them to work with the Spanish to organise the decisive joint air and amphibious landings at Alhucemas.

-After the successful 1925 Alhucemas landing, the French–Spanish alliance ended up achieving victory and putting an end to the war.